 A PARTNERSHIP THAT SPANS GENERATIONS

-Karpas Strategies is a good choice for individuals, families, private foundations and other not-for-profit organizations seeking a partnership that focuses on one thing: long-term investment management that produces results based on your unique needs.
+Karpas Strategies is a good choice for individuals, families, private foundations and other not-for-profit organizations seeking a partnership that focuses on one thing: long-term investment management that seeks to produce results based on your unique needs.

 - We take pride in the fact that our partnerships span generations - often parents will introduce Karpas Strategies to their children, and later, those children to their children.
 These strong relationships underscore the value we place on multigenerational relationships and highly personalized service.
 78% of our assets under management come from relationships which span one or more generations.*

 - We are proud that a large part of our investment guidance currently supports the wealth of women.
 Over 2/3 of our assets under management are female owned.

 - We place the highest priority on being responsive.
 You will always get a prompt, personal response from a member of our team.